benjaminvanesser/control/README.md

 SERIALOSC BRIDGE

-a M4L device that enables autofocus is included in the zip file
+a M4L device that enables autofocus for 'control' is included in the zip file. simply drag it into Ableton and select your grid in serialosc (should auto-connect)

 TROUBLESHOOTING